desktoppr/wbench/README.md

 ### Command Line

-Simply enter the URL of a website you want to test.
+Simply enter the URL of a website you want to benchmark.
 The site will be loaded in the Chrome browser 10 times.

 ```bash
 $ wbench https://www.desktoppr.co/